ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: New unitary test subsystem under /os/test.
+Now it is officially ChibiOS/TEST.
+- FIX: Fixed invalid DMAMUX settings in DMAv1 for some devices (bug #1176)(TBP).
 - FIX: Fixed wrong macro in the demo STM32F7xx-SPI-ADXL355 (bug #1175) (backported to 21.6.1).
 - FIX: Fixed problem with RC initialization mask of the GPIO for the